jawshooah/pyenv-default-packages/README.md

 # pyenv-default-packages

-This pyenv plugin hooks into the `pyenv install` command to automatically install packages every time you install a new version of Python.
+This pyenv plugin hooks into the `pyenv install` and `pyenv virtualenv` commands to automatically install packages every time you install a new version of Python or create a new virtualenv.

 Forked from the excellent [`rbenv-default-gems`][1] plugin from [sstephenson][2].